Structure of the programme

 - Complete the petition by stating reasons exemption from that course.
 Students should also state whether the required supporting documents already been submitted.

-- After saving and submitting a petition, it may be able to choose other courses from the CA-OS programme from which exemption will be requested.
+- After saving and submitting a petition, it may be able to choose other courses from the CA-DS programme from which exemption will be requested.
 Supporting arguments must be submitted for any such further exemptions.

 - Exemption requests will be processed only after submission and only when accompanied by the supporting documents as stated below.